 Under normal circumstances, parents are able to decide who will be with them when they spend time with their children.
 Sometimes, though, in very rare and exceptional circumstances, courts can require that a parent’s time with his or her children be supervised.

-Reasons for supervision
+Reasons for Parental Supervision:

 The court has decided that there are certain exceptional circumstances which would justify the need to impose a supervisor on a parent’s time with his or her children.
 These include: